Welcome to today's edition of the Rush 24-7 podcast.

 How many people know exactly what it is?

-You don't need a password, you don't need a super secret receiver.
+You don't need a super secret receiver.

 It's just a standard issue radio in any car, in any home.

-Uh if you have a clock there, there's probably a radio attached to it.
+If you have a clock there, there's probably a radio attached to it.

-Here is, for those of you who are new and are not sure what the drive-by media is defined as.
+Here is, for those of you who are new and are not sure, what the drive-by media is defined as.

 The mainstream media are just like drive-by shooters.

-They pull up to a congested area, they spray a hail of bullets into the crowd, causes mass hysteria, confusion, mistakes, misinterpretation.
+They spray a hail of bullets into the crowd, causes mass hysteria, confusion, mistakes, misinterpretation.

-Sometimes people or their careers actually die.
+Sometimes people in their careers actually die.

 I mean, the examples of this are too numerous to mention.

-Uh, the Hurricane Katrina aftermath is uh is a great one that comes to mind, but Mark Foley, drive-by media hit.
+The Hurricane Katrina aftermath is a great one that comes to mind.

-You come in, everything's going along fine, people upset them, you spray a bunch of uh misreports, misstated reports, uh factually erroneous news, spread it out all over the place, just cause general tizzy, and then drive off.
+You spray a bunch of misreports, misstated reports, factually erroneous news, spread it out all over the place, just cause general tizzy, and then drive off.

-You laugh, the drive-by media smirks, they ride away unnoticed in all the excitement.
+You laugh, the drive-by media smirks, they ride away, unnoticed in all the excitement.

-They're never blamed or held accountable for what they get wrong, or for the things that they stir up.
+They're never blamed or held accountable for what they get wrong or for the things that they stir up.

-I mean, drive the whole Iraq war and the way it has been covered is a clear illustration of how the drive-by media operates.
+I mean, the whole Iraq war and the way it has been covered is a clear illustration of how the drive-by media operates.

-In fact, these people in the drive-by media are lauded and held up as heroes mostly by themselves.
+In fact, these people in the drive-by media are lauded and held up as heroes, mostly by themselves.

 Dan Rather and the forged documents trying to force Bush out of office, effective presidential race in 2004.

-Rather still says the documents were not forged.
+To this day, Rather still says the documents were not forged.

 They were real.

-Story was accurate that nobody has proved his story is false.
+Story was accurate, that nobody has proved his story is false.

-And then after they hit and miss and fire and away and then pull on down the highway, everybody else is engaged in mopping up the mess that they caused, like us, trying to get facts out, report their errors and mistakes, and in the meantime, they're flying on down the highway in a convertible with the top down, laughing and looking for their next set of drive-by victims.
+And then after they hit and miss and fire and away and then pull on down the highway, everybody else is engaged in mopping up the mess that they caused, like us, trying to get facts out, report their errors and mistakes.

 And this is repeated over and over and over.